seantsai1105/POP/README.md

-# [CVPR 2026] Pointing at Parts: Training-Free Few-Shot Grounding in Multimodal LLMs
+# Pointing at Parts: Training-Free Few-Shot Grounding in Multimodal LLMs

 ## Table of Contents